Arxcis/adventofcode2020/README.md

 ```
 make test.example           // Expect example tests to succeed
 make test.01                // Expect to succeed testing only day-01 solutions
-make test.all               // Expect some tests to succeed, some fail
+make test.all               // Expect days to succeed, some to fail
 ```